 This is not veterinary advice.
-Contact a vet for emergencies.
+If your cat may be seriously ill or injured, contact a veterinarian or emergency animal hospital immediately.
 Created with lived experience, not veterinary endorsement.

 BLUF: Immediate triage evaluation for cat breathing problems triage to determine if emergency veterinary care is required.
 Review the critical symptoms below and apply stabilizing home care protocols where applicable.